Glencoe Wetland

 APPROACH

-Prior to water being delivered through the Environmental Water Trust, the wetland had remained dry for some years.
-Working closely with the landholders to manage water delivery, Glencoe Swamp will be watered during autumn and spring to improve habitat and for frog recruitment.
+Environmental Water Trust water has delivered to the wetland since 2021-2022.
+Prior to water being delivered, the wetland had remained dry for some years.
+Working closely with the landholders to manage water delivery, Glencoe Swamp has improved.

 -